 - Wrap the piece in newspaper, bubble wrap, and/or moving blankets before loading it into a picture box.
 If you’re using bubble wrap, make sure you wrap your artwork or mirror in packing paper first.
 The bubbles can leave an imprint on the glass.

 - Fill in any empty space in the picture box with packing materials to prevent movement.
 You can use anything but packing peanuts, which will settle to the bottom of the box (and also create a mess when you do unpack).

 - Tape the box shut and mark it as “FRAGILE”.

 Packing your furniture for moving will likely comprise the bulk of your moving prep for this room.
 Start by emptying out any drawers or shelves, and whenever possible, separate any modular pieces like sectional sofas into individual components.
-Keep hardware in a plastic bag that is clearly labelled or securely attached to furniture.
+Keep hardware in a plastic bag that is clearly labeled or securely attached to furniture.
 Then you can start wrapping your furniture for your move.